pgorman/sooth/README.md

 Sooth has these command-line options:

-- `-d` turns on debugging console output.
+- `-v` turns on verbose console output.
 - `-c` specifies the configuration file.

 Sooth tries to be a calm/quiet program, emitting output only to report problems.